University of Technology Sydney

 You will discuss clinical cases obtained from real-life patients.
 You will have access to clinical and biological data and you will identify the pathogen and propose treatments.
 This will allow you to obtain immediate feedback during the discussions.

-You will also have the opportunity to learn about pathogens and diseases by experts in microbiology and clinical identification of pathogens.
-They are researchers or experienced hospital scientists who will give you an up-to-date, enthusiastic and passionate overview of their work.
+You will also have the opportunity to learn about pathogens and diseases from experts in microbiology who will give you an up-to-date, enthusiastic and passionate overview of their work.

 Practicals: Practicals will be delivered in the HIVE.
-You will work in groups of 3 or 6.
-In order to provide you with a diagnostic laboratory experience that mimics how a specimen is processed in the microbiology section of a pathology laboratory, your practicals will run for 3h over 3 consecutive days unless specified otherwise.
+You will work in groups of 6.
+In order to provide you with a diagnostic laboratory experience that mimics how a specimen is processed in the microbiology section of a pathology laboratory, your practicals will run for 2.5h over 3 consecutive days unless specified otherwise.
 Practicals will run in weeks 1, 3, 5, 7 and 9.

 The final practical exam will run during the final exam period.
-Final date will be published in CANVAS
+The final date will be published in CANVAS later in the session.

-You will learn about identification techniques and progress towards the identification of organisms within a specific specimen obtained from various body sites (blood, sputum, stool, urine, etc), together with patient history.
+You will learn about identification techniques and antimicrobial testing within a specific specimen obtained from various body sites (blood, sputum, stool, urine, genital etc), together with patient history.

 As part of your laboratory training, you will use an online practical manual (Class Notebook) to describe in detail the different methodologies to use and you will have access to online learning material to study before and after the class in the form of slides to read and online quizzes to perform.